PlasmaLang/plasma/CODE_OF_CONDUCT.md

     presentations.
 * Private harassment is also unacceptable.
-Whether you're a regular contributor or a newcomer, if you feel you have been or are being harassed or made uncomfortable by a community member, please [contact us](Contact) immediately.
+Whether you're a regular contributor or a newcomer, if you feel you have been or are being harassed or made uncomfortable by a community member, please contact us (see above) immediately.
 We care about making this community a safe place for you and we've got your back.
 * Conduct outside the project may affect a person's elegability to hold a